codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 ### What is a higher-order function?

 In the previous article we saw several examples of functions as first-class citizens and some of the kinds of uses they can be put to.
-Just to recap, a function is a first-class citizen when it is as a value in its own right, and can be passed around just like any other type of value.
+Just to recap, a function is a first-class citizen when it is a value in its own right, and can be passed around a program just like any other type of value.

 Now, when a function accepts another function as its argument, or it yields another function as its return value - or both - it is said to be a _higher-order function_.
 We actually already saw an example in the previous article, if you recall the Sieve of Eratosthenes exercise, which had this function in it: